-Cervical cancer used to be the leading cause of cancer death for women in the U.S. Thanks to the HPV vaccine, as well as screening and diagnostic tests, the number of cervical cancer cases and deaths has decreased significantly.
+Cervical cancer used to be the leading cause of cancer death for women in the U.S. Thanks to the HPV vaccine, as well as screening and diagnostic tests, the number of cervical cancer cases and deaths have decreased significantly.
 The You First program covers cervical cancer screening and diagnostic tests.
-Find out which ones here.
+Find out which screenings are covered.

-Cervical cancer is usually a slow growing cancer that develops over many years, and changes to the cervix can be seen in a Pap test (which You First Members can get for free!).
-This simple test is done during a pelvic exam.
-Should the Pap test show abnormal cell growth, the cells can be removed before they become cancerous.
+Cervical cancer is usually a slow growing cancer that develops over many years, and changes to the cervix can be seen in a Pap test.
+This test is done during a pelvic exam.
+If the Pap test shows abnormal cell growth, the cells can be removed before they become cancerous.
 Keep the following in mind to reduce your risk:

 - Get an HPV vaccine.
-Two HPV vaccines are available to protects against the HPV strains that most often cause cancer.
-Both vaccines are routinely recommended for 11 and 12 year olds, as well as for 13-26 year olds who did not receive the vaccines when they were younger.
-It is important to note that those who have been vaccinated against HPV should still have regular Pap tests.
+The HPV vaccines protect against the Human papillomavirus (HPV) strains that most often cause cervical cancer and other cancers.
+The HPV vaccines are routinely recommended for 11 and 12-year-olds, and are also recommended for 13 to 26-year-olds who did not get the vaccines when they were younger.
+People up to age 45 can now get the HPV vaccine.
+Talk about your vaccine options with your doctor or nurse.
+People who have been vaccinated against HPV and have a cervix should still have regular Pap tests.